 The efficacy and safety of sofosbuvir and ledipasvir combination has also been tested in HCV GT1-infected patients with severe renal insufficiency, including those undergoing dialysis and kidney transplantation with favorable tolerability and SVR rates[56,80-85].
-Of note, the safety and SVR rates with this regimen have been noted to be better among noncirrhotic vs cirrhotic HCV GT1-infected patients with renal conditions, in a few studies[56,84].
+Of note, the safety and SVR rates with this regimen have been noted to be better among noncirrhotic versus cirrhotic HCV GT1-infected patients with renal conditions, in a few studies[56,84].

 Sofosbuvir + daclatasvir ± ribavirin: Sofosbuvir + daclatasvir with or without ribavirin has been evaluated in several clinical studies in varied HCV GT1-infected patient populations.
-This regimen, provided for 12 or 24 wk to treatment-naive (n = 126) and for 24 wk to treatment-experienced (n = 41) HCV GT1-infected patients, has been found to result in high SVR rates (98%) in the open-label AI444040 trial[86].
+This regimen, provided for 12 wk or 24 wk to treatment-naïve (n = 126) and for 24 wk to treatment-experienced (n = 41) HCV GT1-infected patients, has been found to result in high SVR rates (98%) in the open-label AI444040 trial[86].
 Another open-label, phase III trial, viz.
-ALLY-1, included 76% HCV GT1-infected patients with: (1) cirrhosis (compensated/decompensated) or (2) post-liver transplantation recurrence.
+ALLY-1, included 76% HCV GT1-infected patients with: (1) Cirrhosis (compensated/decompensated) or (2) postliver transplantation recurrence.
 The study evaluated the sofosbuvir, daclatasvir, and ribavirin combination regimen for 12 wk.
 In patients with cirrhosis interrupted by liver transplantation, treatment was extended for an additional period of 12 wk after transplantation.
 The SVR rates were 82% and 95% in patients with cirrhosis and liver transplant recipients, respectively.
 The regimen was well-tolerated, with no treatment-related serious adverse events[87].
-In real-world settings and large-scale, multicentric studies, an optimal duration of 12 and 24 wk has been suggested with this regimen in noncirrhotic and cirrhotic HCV GT1-infected patients, respectively, for achieving favorable SVR rates[47,88].
+In real-world settings and large-scale, multicentric studies, an optimal duration of 12 wk and 24 wk has been suggested with this regimen in noncirrhotic and cirrhotic HCV GT1-infected patients, respectively, for achieving favorable SVR rates[47,88].
 The efficacy and safety of this regimen have also been proven in other clinical and real-world studies and meta-analyses that enrolled HCV GT1-infected patients, including treatment-experienced patients, patients with cirrhosis or advanced liver disease, and liver transplant recipients[46,49,57,89-95].
-The SVR rates in a few studies were found to be lower in cirrhotic vs noncirrhotic HCV GT1-infected patients treated with this regimen[46,96].
+The SVR rates in a few studies were found to be lower in cirrhotic versus noncirrhotic HCV GT1-infected patients treated with this regimen[46,96].

 The daclatasvir + sofosbuvir regimen has also been found to be effective, with high SVR rates in HCV GT1 patients co-infected with HIV, including treatment-experienced patients, patients with advanced liver disease, and patients undergoing liver transplantation[74,97-103].

 Several studies have evaluated the use of this regimen in HCV GT1-infected patients with renal conditions.
 The combination of sofosbuvir and daclatasvir has been found to be well-tolerated and effective for the treatment of HCV GT1-infected patients with severe renal insufficiency, including those on dialysis or undergoing renal transplantation[80,85,104-107].
-Furthermore, a pangenotypic regimen of daclatasvir and half-daily dose of sofosbuvir has been found to be effective for the treatment of HCV GT1-infected patients with an estimated glomerular filtration rate (eGFR) < 30 mL/min with favorable SVR rates (SVR12: 90%-100%)[105,108].
+Furthermore, a pangenotypic regimen of daclatasvir and half-daily dose of sofosbuvir has been found to be effective for the treatment of HCV GT1-infected patients with an estimated GFR (eGFR) < 30 mL/min with favorable SVR rates (SVR12: 90%-100%)[105,108].
 In pharmacokinetic studies, it has been noted that an impaired eGFR (30-60 mL/min) may not lead to the dose accumulation of sofosbuvir in HCV-positive kidney transplant recipients or hemodialysis patients[109,110].
-Studies may be needed in future to further understand the kinetic profile of sofosbuvir-based treatment in HCV-positive end-stage kidney disease patients or renal transplant recipients.
+Studies may be needed in future to understand further the kinetic profile of sofosbuvir-based treatment in HCV-positive end-stage kidney disease patients or renal transplant recipients.

 Treatment of patients with HCV GT2 infection